 4:00 pm Swimming Finals begin

 SWIMMING: Swimming is a prelims/finals meet.
 Prelims will be held on Thursday, November 12th.
 Finals will be held on Saturday, November 14th.
 Each team will be allowed to enter one relay per relay event and four swimmers per individual event.
 Swimmers in individual events and relays earn their spot in either the championship heat (places1 through 8) or the consolation heat (places 9-16) for finals.
 They may move up or down within their heats but not to the other heat.
-Please mark your relay entries with an X on the entry sheet.
 You may list up to eight relay members per relay.
 These are the only members that may actually participate in that relay for either prelims or finals.
 Actual relay team members and order will need to be declared on the day of the meet.
 Please remember, once a swimmer has competed in a relay, that counts for an event for the entire meet.

 DIVING: Diving will be an eleven dive event.
 Divers MUST be able to perform 11 dives to be in the meet.
 All Diving will be completed on Friday night, November 13th.
 Each school is allowed to enter four divers.
 The diving will be conducted in championship meet manner with an eleven-dive list.
 After the preliminary rounds the field will be cut to twenty divers.
 After the semi-final round, the field will be cut to sixteen divers.
 There will be minimum 10-minute warm-up following the placing announcement of the semi-final rounds.
 Medals will be awarded during the final swimming session on Saturday; following the 50 freestyle awards.